 Whilst we take appropriate technical and organisational measures to safeguard the personal information that you provide to us, no transmission over the Internet can ever be guaranteed secure.
 Consequently, please note that we cannot guarantee the security of any personal information that you transfer over the Internet to us.

 We are committed to protecting your personal information using appropriate technical and operational measures such as access controls that restrict and manage the ways in which your personal information is stored and handled.

 In some circumstances, we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 You have certain rights in relation to your personal information.
-If you would like further information in relation to these or would like to exercise any of them, please contact us by e-mailing our Data Protection Officer at DPO@discovery.com.
+If you would like further information in relation to these or would like to exercise any of them, please contact us at DPO@discovery.com at any time.
 You have the right to request that we:

 provide access to any personal information we hold about you;

 update any of your personal information which is out of date or incorrect;

 delete any personal information which we are holding about you;

 restrict the way that we process your personal information;

 prevent the processing of your personal information for direct-marketing purposes;